July 3 2017 by Jess

 While there is still a very slim chance you could get food poisoning from these foods (this is always the case for everyone!), the risk is significantly lower and this would not impact your baby via breast milk.

-Hold that thought on having a big coffee or glass of vino.
+Hold that thought on having a big coffee or glass of wine.
 Although pregnancy is over, you may still need to watch out for drinks containing caffeine or alcohol, as these will make their way into your breast milk.

 Luckily, there is a way around drinking during breastfeeding if you are craving a drink or two.
-If you have a couple of small glasses of wine straight after feeding, you may give your body enough time to metabolise the alcohol before your next feed, which would ensure the alcohol is out of your system.
+If you have a couple of small glasses of wine straight after feeding, you may give your body enough time to metabolize the alcohol before your next feed, which would ensure the alcohol is out of your system.
 If you're unsure how long it takes to break down alcohol, ‘milkscreen alcohol test strips’ are a great way to check your breast milk alcohol levels rather than worrying about the guessing game while still feeling a bit tipsy – there’s certainly not enough alcohol in breast milk to make a white Russian though!

 The weight adjusted alcohol content of breast milk is approximately 5-6% of that drunk by the mother, so a couple of glasses is unlikely to do any harm.
 Saying that, alcohol consumption can reduce milk production and long term effects of drinking while breastfeeding are still unknown.
 Note that levels of alcohol in breast milk correlate with levels in the mother’s blood, so once alcohol has cleared out of your body, your breast milk will have cleared too.